 If you are so stressed about tomorrow’s to-do list, are you enjoying the relaxing shower that you are taking?
 Try thinking about the smell of the soap and the feel of the warm water on your skin.

-If you are worried about how you will be perceived in an upcoming social situation, are you enjoying playing with your dog?
-Try thinking about the feel of the dog’s fur or the texture of his nose as he rubs it against you.
+If you worry about how people perceive you in an upcoming social situation, are you enjoying playing with your dog?
+Try thinking about the feel of the dog’s fur.
+Try to sense the texture of his nose as he rubs it against you.

-Below are links to scripts to help you get your mindfulness practice started:
+Below are links to scripts to help you start your mindfulness practice: